things-to-do

 Pedegregalejo

-A short drive east of the city centre brings you to Pedregalejo, Málaga's old fishermen's quarter and one of my favourite places to take a walk in Málaga.
+A short drive east of the city centre brings you to Pedregalejo, Malaga's old fishermen's quarter and one of my favourite places to take a walk.

-Instead of one lone ocean, the beach is carved into many smaller beaches by small man-made sand jetties that keep the water calm.
+Instead of one long ocean stretch, the beach is carved into many smaller coves by small man-made sand jetties that keep the water calm.

 Retro Gaming Nostalgia at the OXO Museum